 - Metropolitan Catholic Colleges (MCC)

-- Southern Sydney and Sydney Catholic Colleges (SCC)
+- Sydney Catholic Colleges (SCC)

 Teams representing NSWCCC will compete against Independent and Government Schools sectors at the NSW All Schools selections.
 To facilitate the efficient organisation of such trials and to enable the best teams to be selected to represent the Wollongong Diocese, it is vital that the school sports coordinator promote events adequately and ensure that nominations are sent to the relevant convener by the proposed date.